top of page

 They work best at a pH of 5.5 but are tolerant to different pH levels.
 The pH is the measure of acidity or alkalinity on a scale of 1 to 14, with less than 7 being more acidic, and more than 7 more alkaline.

-Simple organisms of great complexity, yeasts are plentiful with over 1,500 known species.
+Simple organisms of great complexity, yeasts are abundant, with over 1,500 known species.
 Cells are not self-mobile.
 They reproduce by budding, expanding colonies with pseudohyphae made of daughter cells.
 In tough times yeasts can form resistant spores to survive.

 yeast